Trapped Gas Pain: Why It Hurts, Where It Happens and How to Get Relief

 - Air enters the digestive tract.
 Every time you eat, drink, or talk, you swallow small amounts of air.
 Faster eating, carbonated drinks, and chewing gum dramatically increase this intake.

 - Bacteria in the large intestine ferment undigested food.
 Carbohydrates, especially fibrous vegetables, beans, and dairy products, that the small intestine cannot fully digest pass into the large intestine.
 Gut bacteria break them down through fermentation, releasing hydrogen, carbon dioxide, and sometimes methane as by-products.
 This is the primary source of intestinal gas.
+Healthy adults produce between 500-2,000 ml of intestinal gas per day through this process.

 - Gas accumulates faster than it moves.
 Normally, gas moves through the colon in a steady wave and exits as flatulence or is partially absorbed into the bloodstream.
 When gut motility slows, because of constipation, stress, or food intolerances, gas builds up behind slow-moving stool.